Pablotesan/OBS-to-webplayer-HLS-PablonskyStyle/README.md

 ---

-If you just want a Palbonsky-Style version:
+If you don´t want a Pablonsky-Style version:

 - Check the localhost version:
   [OBS-to-local-webplayer-HLS](https://github.com/Pablotesan/OBS-to-local-webplayer-HLS)